 7) Letter of support from UK instrument team member

-Objectives
+(I'll draft you something later today)

+Objectives (these need to be very clear - it might be the only thing some panel memebers read!)

 This proposal is to prepare for and analyse data from the SEIS experiment onboard NASA's InSight Lander, due to reach Mars in November 2018.
 The main objectives are:

 1. To determine the expected past and present day equilibrium redox and metal/sulfide state within the deep mantle of Mars through high pressure experimental petrology.
-These data will be used to assess the state of equilibrium within Mars' deep interior.
+These data will be used to assess the state of equilibrium (not clear enough?) within Mars' deep interior.

 2. To develop thermodynamic/thermoelastic models of light elements in metallic iron (sulfur, hydrogen, silicon, oxygen) in order to interpret densities and compressional wave velocities in Mars' core in terms of composition (and pressure and temperature).